David Dewhurst: Personal life

 Dewhurst's father, David Dewhurst Jr., was a World War II pilot of a Martin B-26 Marauder of the 553d Fighter-Bomber Squadron.
 On D-Day, flying over Cotentin peninsula in the "Dinah Might", he led a squadron bombing German positions on Utah Beach.
 After the war, David Dewhurst Jr. was killed by a drunk driver, leaving behind his wife and his two sons, David and Eugene.

 Both brothers visited the Utah Beach Museum on June 7, 2007, and discovered an exhibit detailing their father's mission on D-Day.
 Moved, the Dewhurst brothers contributed millions of dollars for the extension of the museum, allowing it to purchase a B-26 Marauder and to open a new building.

 Dewhurst is a businessman, a rancher, and a community leader in Houston, where he has served on civic and charitable boards.
 He graduated from Lamar High School in Houston and earned his bachelor's degree and played basketball at the University of Arizona in Tucson, Arizona, where he was a brother of the Beta Theta Pi fraternity.
 There he received a BA in English with a minor in history.

 Lacking the eyesight to become a pilot like his father, Dewhurst became an intelligence officer in the U.S. Air Force and then an officer of the Central Intelligence Agency, and the United States State Department.
 During his years in the CIA, Dewhurst was stationed in Bolivia, arriving shortly before the coup against leftist president Juan José Torres.

 In 1981, Dewhurst and Ted Law re-established Falcon Seaboard, a Texas-based diversified energy and investments company in Houston that Law had founded in 1935.
 The company quickly made Dewhurst a millionaire, but collapsed just as quickly, going into bankruptcy.
 Dewhurst then went into business constructing cogeneration plants, which proved to be a tremendous success.
 In 1996, the company sold its plants for $226 million, and in 2011, Dewhurst was worth an estimated $200 million.

 In 1995, Dewhurst married Tammy Jo Hopkins, a 32-year-old model.
 After she pled no contest to driving while intoxicated in 1999, the couple announced that she would seek full-time help for alcohol abuse.
 The couple divorced in 2000.

-In 2021, Dewhurst was arrested on charges of domestic violence.
-Dallas police did not release the name of the victim in the incident and did not describe the victim's relationship with Dewhurst.
+In April 2021, Dewhurst was arrested on charges of domestic violence at a Dallas hotel.
+The arrest record said Dewhurst was trying to board a bus back to Houston when he realized his girlfriend, Leslie Caron, 41, had taken his laptop.
+She ran with it and he chased her onto a patio area near the hotel entrance trying to retrieve his laptop computer, when she fell over a concrete bench.
+In May 2021, the Dallas County District Attorney's Office declined to accept a domestic violence case against the former lieutenant governor, and no further action was taken.

 He breeds registered Black Angus cattle and once competed in National Cutting Horse Association competitions.
 He also speaks Spanish.